-One of the best things about visiting a new destination is the chance to immerse in the history of the community.
+One of the best things about visiting a new destination is the chance to immerse yourself in the history of the community.
 Lindsborg, Kansas has an interesting history tied to the Swedish immigrants who arrived here in the spring of 1869.
-Even today, around thirty percent of the local population can tie their lineage back to a Swedish heritage.
+Even today, around thirty percent of the local population can tie their lineage back to Swedish heritage.
 A visit to the Old Mill Museum and Heritage Square would find us delving into the history of “Little Sweden USA”.

 We want to thank Visit Lindsborg and the McPherson County Museum for their hospitality.
 Rest assured that all opinions are our own.

 Old Mill Museum

 We love that Lindsborg is such a walkable city.
 Settled in the heart of Kansas, the plains are the perfect place for growing crops.
 As we approached the McPherson County Old Mill Museum, the three-story brick structure rose up to meet us.
 We entered the museum, and the staff gave us a quick recap of the facilities.
 We decided to start in the Old Mill since the air-conditioned museum would be a nice relief on a hot July day.
 Inside the mill, we explored all three floors.
 The mill is still operated for special events but has earned a well-deserved rest since it’s a start-up in 1898.

 The mid-day heat grew with each floor we climbed, so our visit inside the mill was curtailed sooner than we wished.
 Back inside the museum, we slowed our pace to soak up the cool air.
 The museum portion is not overly large but is designed to give visitors a feel for the immigrant’s journey.
 The various placards filled our minds with pictures of these early travelers crossing the Atlantic, on their way to the new world.
 Coming to America would have been a life-changing adventure that held no promise for success.